alwaysdata/documentation/content/remote-access/admin-directory.en.md

 *All logs (http, sites, jobs...) will be deleted once the desired period has passed.*
 {{% /notice %}}

-Only *apache* et *uwsgi* logs from the ongoing month are counted into the account's disk space quota.
+Only *apache*, *php* and *uwsgi* logs from the ongoing month are counted into the account's disk space quota.